louisgt/termite/README.md

     │   └── figures        <- Figures for the manuscript or reports ├── references         <- Data dictionaries, manuals, papers and all other explanatory materials.
-    └── src                <- Source code for this project ├── data           <- scripts and programs to process data ├── external       <- Any external source code, e.g., pull other git projects, or external libraries ├── models         <- Source code for your own model ├── tools          <- Any helper scripts go here └── visualization  <- Scripts for visualisation of your results, e.g., matplotlib, ggplot2 related.
+    └── src                <- Source code for this project ├── include       <- Any external source code, e.g., pull other git projects, or external libraries

 --------